-Joan Dugan over 1 year ago from County Clare, Ireland
+Joan Dugan almost 2 years ago from County Clare, Ireland

 I think it's great that, instead of blaming people, organizations, etc. - something that is really easy to do - Linda decided to make herself part of the solution.
 Kudos!

 Love the clip!!!!!
 It's nice to have someone else care about you and your health especially a complete stranger.

 Christina Goodlow almost 2 years ago from Mississippi

 At a time of ugly national political rhetoric, Linda offers us a renewal of the spirit that Americans are most known for--reaching out and helping others.
 How wonderful that she continues to inspire overweight people who may have given up otherwise.